It’s the time or year when we have to gear up against summer mosquitoes—and non-toxic citronella candles are one of the easiest ways to do it.

 • Eliminating standing water where mosquitoes breed

-Keep in mind that certain mosquito-borne illnsessessuch as Dengue Fever, Zika, and West Nile can be very serious.
+Keep in mind that certain mosquito-borne illnesses such as Dengue Fever, Zika, and West Nile can be very serious.
 Your risk may be higher depending on where you’re located.
 Even though the chemicals in bug repellants can be toxic themselves, you need to weigh the risks and benefits, as there may be times when a stronger repellant is necessary.

 What Else Is In Your Citronella Candle?